 Some limits apply to the Tide account depending on the business type but more information on these limits can be found within the 'Accounts' section of the Tide app.

 Is Tide safe?

-Tide does also have plenty of security features.
-Accounts are secured with a PIN, thumbprints and face ID.
+Tide does also have plenty of security features and accounts are secured with a PIN, thumbprints and Face ID.
 All payments must be authorised through your smartphone and limits can be placed on payment amounts plus cards can be frozen immediately if they are lost or stolen.

 Tide vs alternative business accounts